inventid/ideal/README.md

 If there are any issues related to your changes, be sure to reference to those.
 Additionally we use the `develop` branch, so create a pull request to that branch and not to `master`.

+Additionally we always use [vagrant](http://www.vagrantup.com) for our development.
+To do the same, you can do the following:

+1. Make sure to have [vagrant](http://www.vagrantup.com) installed.
+1. Clone the repository
+1. Open a terminal / shell script and nagivate to the place where you cloned the repository
+1. Simply enter `vagrant up`
+1. The Vagrant machine provisions and you can easily work with us.
+Enter `vagrant ssh` to get shell access to the machine.
+In case you are done with it, simply enter `vagrant destroy`.
+You won't lose any changes to your git repository when this happens.

 ### Collaborators

 We would like to thank the developers which contributed to Ideal, both big and small.